 - The whole sample (i.e., all the jars constituting one sample) was washed with water into a 320μm sieve (smaller than the kicknet mesh size) to remove preservative. - Large materials, rocks, twigs, and macrophytes were gently and thoroughly washed over.
 Washed large material was placed in a white tray for further examination and to make that sure no organisms were left behind. - The sieve content was transferred into a white tray for a first sorting under a hands-free magnifier to remove large and conspicuous specimens. - The tray content was subsequently split into smaller fractions and progressively transferred into a Petri dish for fine sorting under a dissecting microscope.
 Sorted debris was set aside and preserved in 85% ethanol. - Removed specimens were separated into coarse family groupings in multi-well plates. - All organisms removed from the white tray were identified, tallied and recorded on a bench sheet. - The specimen vial and sorted debris jars were labeled, preserved in 85% ethanol and retained for Quality Assurance/Quality Control (QA/QC) audits of sorting and identification efficiency, as required. - Each organism was identified using dissecting (10x-90x magnification) or compound microscopes (40x-1000x magnification) and appropriate taxonomic identification keys.
 The taxonomic identification was performed to the lowest level possible (generally genus/species level for insect taxa and family/genus for non-insects).
-Different life stages (e.g., larvae, nymphs) were identification, it was discarded.
+Different life stages (e.g., larvae, nymphs) were identified and enumerated separately.
+If the condition of a specimen did not allow for a correct identification, it was discarded.